Experimentation

 THE 2024 AWARD NOMINEES

 The case submit deadline for the 2024 experimentation culture awards was March 31st 2024.
-We received 55 case submissions.The 2024 jury went through all the cases and rated each of them on a 1 to 5 scale (1= should not be nominated, 5 = should be nominated).
+We received 55 case submissions.The 2024 jury went through all the jury cases and rated each of them on a 1 to 5 scale (1= should not be nominated, 5 = should be nominated).
 Jury members were not allowed to vote on cases by friends, family, colleagues or clients.
-The top 5 in each category (based on average score) became the finalists for the awards.Cases that did not end up in the top 5, but scored a 3.5 on average without a single jury member scoring below 3 have received an honorable mention (finalists also need this score).All the finalists will be interviewed through a video call.
-Based on these interviews, the jury will select a winner in each category.Looking for the 2023 nominees & winners?
+The top 5 in each category (based on average score) became the finalists for the awards.Cases that did not end up in the top 5, but scored a 3.5 on average without a single jury member scoring below 3 have received an honorable mention (finalists also need this score).All the jury finalists were interviewed through a video call.
+Based on these interviews, the jury selected a winner in each category.The judges did not vote for the community cases.
+The results are derived from the voting by the full #EXPCA community.Looking for the 2023 nominees & winners?
 Find them here!

 RISING STAR NOMINEES